fegoworks/survey-questionnaire/README.md

 ## Concepts and APIs Employed

 - The app is similar to what Typeform.com offers [here](https://www.typeform.com/#home-examples).
--
 - This app demonstrates the use of basic concepts of React
   - Components
   - Routing
-  - State management (React Hooks)
+  - State management (React Hooks/Context APIs)
   - Custom hooks
   - CSS Modules